tkonopka/crossmap/docs/install.rst

     pip install numpy scipy numba nmslib pymongo requests yaml

-Note that the ``nmslib`` is a libraries for high-performance numerical computations.
-It can exploit hardware-specific features such as CPU instruction sets to maximize running speed.
-As a result, the default installations via ``pip`` may output messages or warnings that the default installation may be sub-optimal.
-If this is the case, the warnings will provide hints on how to compile the package from sources.
+Note that the ``nmslib`` is a library for high-performance numerical computations.
+It can exploit hardware-specific features to maximize running speed.
+Because of this, the default installations via ``pip`` may output messages that the default installation may be sub-optimal.
+If this is the case, the messages will provide hints on how to compile the library from sources.
-It is recommended to follow those hints and re-install the package if needed.
+It is recommended to follow those hints and to re-install the library.

 After installing the required packages, the ``crossmap`` utility should be ready to run.
-As a diagnostic, the utility should be able to display a summary of the available arguments.
+As a diagnostic, the utility should be able to display a summary of the command-line interface.

 .. code:: bash